-Please show your support today by making a year-end gift and investing in Temple Shir Tikva.
+Please show your support today by making a gift and investing in Temple Shir Tikva.
 Your generosity today will help sustain the future of the Temple and enable us to continue to serve as the heart of Jewish living and practice in MetroWest.

 To inquire about making a donation of appreciated securities, please contact Amy Schulman, Director of Development.

 Annual Fund – The Temple Shir Tikva Annual Fund enables us to provide a comprehensive array of programs that are available to every member.
 By donating to the Annual Fund, you are helping to sustain every aspect of temple life, and helping to make sure that our doors are open to all who choose to participate.
 We deeply appreciate all gifts to our Annual Fund to help us foster an inclusive and financially secure community.

 |Lamed Vavnik (Sustaining the World Member)||$36,000 and above|